KouseiMusic/VINC3/README.md

 ## 𝐅𝐞𝐚𝐭𝐮𝐫𝐞𝐬

 - **3D Spectrogram Engine**: A three-dimensional view of your audio's frequency content, updated in real time.
-Visualise how energy is distributed across the spectrum over time, with five distinct animation modes to suit different analytical or aesthetic preferences.
+Visualise how energy is distributed across the spectrum over time, with ten distinct animation modes to suit different analytical or aesthetic preferences.

-- **Full Metering Suite**: Nine independent monitoring modules covering loudness, dynamics, stereo imaging, waveform, frequency analysis, and pitch; everything needed to make informed mixing and mastering decisions without switching tools.
+- **Full Metering Suite**: 16 independent monitoring and analysis modules covering loudness, dynamics, distortion, stereo imaging, waveform, frequency analysis, and pitch — everything needed to make informed mixing and mastering decisions without switching tools.

 - **Standalone Application**: Runs as a native macOS application.
 No browser, no subscription, no account.
 Open it and it works.

 - **Fully Offline**: No internet connection is ever required or used.
 All processing happens locally on your machine.

 - **Floating Module Windows**: Each metering module is an independent window.
-Drag them anywhere on screen, resize them to any size and save that arrangement as your default layout.
+Drag them anywhere on screen, resize them to any size, and save that arrangement as your default layout.
 Different sessions, different setups.

-- **Seven Visual Themes**: Switch between Teal, Pink, Purple, Green, White, Blue and Windows 98 to match your studio environment or personal preference.
+- **11 Visual Themes**: Switch between Teal, Pink, Purple, Green, White, Blue, Windows 98, Oscilloscope, VHS, Thermal and Blueprint to match your studio environment or personal preference.

 - **Minimalist Interface**: Dark-themed and high-contrast, designed to be readable at a glance in low-light studio environments without distracting from the listening experience.

 ---